 Fly north to Mt.Hobs, pick up the hovercraft, fly northwest to Eblan, and finally take the hovercraft west to the cave.

 In the first room of the cave, collect the Shuriken and then make your way through until you enter the "town".
 Enter the weapon and armor shop (second door from the right).

 Continue into the Pass to Bab-il.
 Collect the Ether1 immediately upon entering, and then pass through this room and the next.
 Pick up the two Elixir chests in the secret passage.

 Continue through the cave until you meet up with Edge.

 After this, your only task is to wait the battle out.
-You can use the animation and text box time for inventory management, but you will lose time by doing so.

 After the scenes, enter the crystal room and then proceed through the last few rooms of the tower.